 The Watch Dog Timer has its own clock input to be fully independent of the rest of the device.
 The Watch Dog has two functioning modes: Overflow and Window Mode.
-If programmed in Overflow Mode, the Watch Dog will cause a Watch Dog trigger if the Watch Dog is not triggered during a given time period.
-In Window Mode the Watch Dog must be triggered at the end of the given Time Period, otherwise a Watch Dog trigger will occur.
-The Time Period and the length of the window are programmable.
+If programmed in Overflow Mode, the Watch Dog will cause a Watch Dog trigger if the Watch Dog is not triggered during a given time period (max.
+167 ms).
+In Window Mode the Watch Dog must be triggered during the last 1.6 ms of the given Time Period, otherwise a Watch Dog trigger will occur.
+The Time Period is programmable between 1.6 ms and 167 ms (at 25 MHz).

 - .
-The Watch Dog is a timer which counts down to zero - The Watch Dog will cause a Watch Dog trigger once it reaches zero - It is programmable whether it's possible to set the timer to zero at any time (Overflow Mode) or just during a given window before reaching zero (Window Mode) - · Programmable window length.
+The Watch Dog is a timer which counts down to zero - The Watch Dog will cause a Watch Dog trigger once it reaches zero - It is programmable whether it's possible to set the timer to zero at any time (Overflow Mode) or just during a given window before reaching zero (Window Mode)

-Setting the WDDIS\N signal to a zero ('0') level disables the Watch-Dog circuitry.
+Setting the WDDIS_N signal to a zero ('0') level disables the Watch-Dog circuitry.